iterative/dvc.org/content/docs/tutorials/deep/reproducibility.md

 DVC tracks all the dependencies.
 This helps you iterate on ML models faster without thinking what was affected by your last change.

-In order to track all the dependencies, DVC finds and reads all the DVC-files in a repository and builds a dependency graph ([pipeline](/doc/command-reference/pipeline)) based on these files.
+In order to track all the dependencies, DVC finds and reads all the `.dvc` files in a repository and builds a dependency graph ([pipeline](/doc/command-reference/pipeline)) based on these files.